gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Building precompiled script plugins is now less verbose and does not clutter the console output.

-The output is captured and only shown in case of failure.
+The output is captured and only shown in case of failures.

 ##### Better validation of name and path